DannyCoco/Escape/README.md

 # Escape
-Text Based Python Game //
+Text Based Python Game __
-'You awaken in the debris of a destroyed laboratory, every choice matters in deciding your fate'
+You awaken in the debris of a destroyed laboratory, every choice matters in deciding your fate